palexand/palexand.github.io/movies.md

 title: {{ site.title }}
 ---

-# Music Blog
+# Movies Blog

-{% for post in site.categories.music %}
+{% for post in site.categories.movies %}

 <a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a>